flavorstudios/website/README.md

 Copy
 Edit
 [Firebase] Missing Firebase environment variable(s): NEXT_PUBLIC_FIREBASE_API_KEY, ...
-Use `.env.example` as a reference for the correct variable names and structure.
+Use `.env.local.example` as a reference for the correct variable names and structure.

 ### Firebase Admin configuration (server only)